uiworkspace/uiworkspace/src/uiworkspace-sliders/README.md

 # @uiworkspace/sliders

-A library of pre-built website hero components you can place on any react site.
-This section is for the slider components
+A library of pre-built slider components you can place on any react site.

-## Flixslider demo
+## Demos

 - [Flixslider Demo](https://uiworkspace.com/component/flixslider)

-## Fadeslider demo

 - [Fadeslider Demo](https://uiworkspace.com/component/fadeslider)